HenryMarshall/devLayer/README.md

 *DevLayer*

-DevLayer is a .xmodmap keyboard layout generator that puts frequently used programming keys closer to the homerow.
+DevLayer is a [xmodmap keyboard layout](https://wiki.archlinux.org/index.php/xmodmap) generator that puts frequently used programming keys closer to the homerow.
 Because it places these keys on the AltGr layer it is compatible with any layout that does *not* utilize this key (e.g., QWERTY, Dvorak, Colemak, Workman).

 If you *do* rely on the AltGr key to type foreign characters, DevLayer is *not* for you.
 It replaces these keys with various programming keys.